kentookura/tree-sitter-forester/README.md

 # Forester tree-sitter grammar

+Highly incomplete, expect it to mess up highlighting in your neovim.

 Tree-sitter grammar for the [forester language](https://www.jonmsterling.com/jms-007N.xml)

 I am working on highlighting in the repository for the [neovim plugin](https://github.com/kentookura/forester.nvim).